mattdiamond/Recorderjs/README.md

 This will clear the recording.

-    rec.exportWAV()

-This will open a new window with a data URI of the recording in WAV format, which the user can then save from the browser.
+    rec.exportWAV([callback])

+This will generate a data URI containing the recording in WAV format.
+The callback will be called with the data URI as its sole argument.
+If a callback is not specified, the default callback (as defined via `configure`) will be used.
+If no default has been set, an error will be thrown.

+    rec.configure(config)

+This will set the configuration for Recorder.
+As of now, the only parameter is `callback`, which may be used to set a default callback for `exportWAV`.